-AIMS operates out of four locations across Australia with a research base of 300 staff (including 60 outsourced functions), two major research vessels and several significant research facilities, including the world-class National Sea Simulator (SeaSim).
+AIMS operates out of four locations across Australia with two major research vessels and several significant research facilities, including the world-class National Sea Simulator (SeaSim).
 This enables us to deploy our marine research capability across northern Australia and in selected international engagements.